chrissarmstrong/seeking-manifold/content/AI Experiments/Residual Stream Data Lane.md

 ## The Experiment

-I used a modified version of [the TinyStories-33M model](https://huggingface.co/roneneldan/TinyStories-33M) (which is based on GPTNeo) as a basis for this work, trained from scratch.
+I used a modified version of [GPTNeo](https://huggingface.co/EleutherAI/gpt-neo-125m) as a basis for this work (inspired by [the TinyStories paper](https://arxiv.org/abs/2305.07759)), trained from scratch.
 I modified the model per the diagram above to have some fraction of its residual stream freed up as a data lane - that is, the input embedding did not go into that part of the residual stream.

 I tried a number of different things:
 - Varying the size of the residual stream itself, or $d_{model}$ (which changes the number of trainable params)